rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. note::

   Task 2.1: Look into the folders.
 What does it look like?
-Familiarize yourself with the browser view of Fox, because that will be a good help if you later are using the terminal to do the work.
+Familiarize yourself with the browser view of Fox.
+For a beginner, this will be useful if you are using the terminal.
+You can switch back and forth between browser view and terminal/ command prompt, to check if everything is in compliance.

 .. note::

-    Task 2.2: How do you copy or move files?
+    Task 2.2: How do you copy or move files in the terminal view?
 Hint, mark the file, and click on Move/Copy